DMCarnahan/NanoChemGPT/CITATION.md

 ## Model Citations

 ### spaCy NER Model
-If you use the custom nanochemistry NER model:
+If the custom nanochemistry NER model is used:

 ```bibtex
 @model{carnahan2024nanochemgpt_ner,